 Architecture of interconnectedness

-Early explorations included various teaching methods, lessons learned from the IIM campus designed by Louis Kahn at Ahmedabad as well as unique characteristics of Indian architecture, urban design, and landscape design.
+Early explorations included various teaching methods, lessons learned from the IIM campus designed by Louis Kahn at Ahmedabad as well as unique characteristics of Indian architecture, urban design, and landscape architecture.
 The emphasis was to search for architecture that would synthesize these precedents and offer a sense of continuity without imitating them.

 Guru teaching in a relaxed natural setting 1

 Gurukul, collaborative learning and open university

-The teaching methods of ancient Indian Gurukuls offered an approach where a Guru provided education to his disciples in a relaxed natural setting.
-The lessons from IIM Ahmedabad included collaborative learning methods with interconnected buildings as well as challenges to campus development due to its rigid geometry.
-The campus plan of the Free University at Berlin offered an approach that would allow flexibility as well as growth without compromising the campus identity.
+The teaching methods of ancient Indian Gurukuls offered an approach where a Guru provided education to his/her disciples in a relaxed natural setting.
+The new campus incorporates the Gurukul method of education, while avoiding the rigid geometry of Kahn’s IIM campus at Ahmedabad.
+The campus plan of Free University at Berlin offered an alternative to the rigid geometry.
+It allowed flexibility as well as growth without compromising the campus identity.

 IIM Bangalore sketch by Mr. Doshi

 The Campus Plan

 The site at Bangalore was on a hilly area in the south side of the city.
-The climate in Bangalore supports lush vegetation and facilitates social lie to flow freely from indoor to outdoor spaces.
+The climate in Bangalore supports lush vegetation and facilitates social life to flow freely from indoor to outdoor spaces.
 The institute was viewed as a traditional Indian city characterized by interconnected spaces forming streets, squares, steps, ledges, galleries and overhangs.
 In addition, the campus plan needed to be open and flexible while maintaining interconnectedness between buildings, plazas, and courtyards.

 A journey of discovery

 Mr. Doshi described the campus plan as a journey of discovery where you would discover new architectural experience at every turn and in every courtyard.
 The façade would utilize locally quarried stone with concrete components interspersed with projecting window elements.
 Windows on each floor would project out several feet to provide shade for the window below.
 Such an arrangement offered climate control and architectural accent.